 As this is a very time consuming element by nature, we would like to point out that we have no time for any unforeseen delays.
 Therefore, if you don’t appear after your name has been called 3 times, the round will be scratched

-The 3 furthest throws are measured from the start line to the point of the catch or where the disc lands.
+Throws are measured from the start line to the point of the catch or where the disc lands.
 When the disc is caught in the air, the point of the landing becomes the point of measurement.
 The tape measurer (or tripod for laser devices) will be fixed in the center of the line, 10m behind the start line.

 In order to win any of the divisions or events, at least one catch must be made.
 If no catch is made, there will be no winner in that category